bastings/bastings.github.io/index.md

 * **[Joey NMT](https://github.com/joeynmt/joeynmt):** A minimalist neural machine translation toolkit I co-developed specifically to help students and novices learn the architecture of translation systems.
 It has since become a widely-used resource in the research community with 700+ stars on GitHub.
 * **[The Learning Interpretability Tool (LIT)](https://pair-code.github.io/lit/):** An open-source visual, interactive ML model-understanding tool that supports text, image, and tabular data.

-While my technical roots are in linguistically-informed translation and Machine Learning for NLP, I am increasingly driven by how language technology impacts the most vulnerable in society.
-My goal is to ensure that as AI evolves, it is **equitable, inclusive, and works for everyone.**

-While my technical roots are in linguistically-informed translation and Machine Learning for NLP, I am increasingly driven by the societal impact of AI.
-My goal is to develop equitable language technology, ensuring its benefits reach all groups in society while mitigating harm to the most vulnerable.
+While my technical roots are in linguistically-informed translation and machine learning for NLP, I am increasingly driven by the societal impact of AI.
+My goal is to develop and encourage *equitable* language technology, ensuring its benefits reach all groups in society while mitigating harm to the most vulnerable.

 I received my PhD from [ILLC](https://www.illc.uva.nl/), [University of Amsterdam](https://www.uva.nl/), where I was advised by [Wilker Aziz](https://wilkeraziz.github.io/), [Ivan Titov](http://ivan-titov.org/) and [Khalil Sima'an](https://staff.fnwi.uva.nl/k.simaan/index.html).